The parathyroid glands are small endocrine glands located in the anterior neck. They are responsible for the production of parathyroid hormone (PTH).

 Clinical Relevance – Hyperparathyroidism

-Hyperparathyroidism is over-activity of the parathyroid glands and can be classed as primary, secondary, tertiary or malignant depending on the underlying cause.
+Hyperparathyroidism is the over-activity of the parathyroid glands and can be classed as primary, secondary, tertiary or malignant depending on the underlying cause.

 Primary hyperparathyroidism is a result of direct alterations to the parathyroid gland such as a benign tumour, hyperplasia or very rarely parathyroid cancer.
 The excess secretion of PTH leads to elevated calcium in the blood which can cause signs of hypercalcaemia, osteoporosis, osteitis fibrosa cystica and hypertension.